mdnelles/search-fe/README.md

 Pushes which occur on the `main` branch only will result in the subsiquent build and push to server from the code base.

+## Notes

+-  if running action as root use: RUNNER_ALLOW_RUNASROOT="1" ./run.sh
+-  currently running of command prompt by using LINUX `screen`

 ## Deployment

 This project can be downloaded and built but will not work with out its own custom back end and environmental variables